google/quota-monitoring-solution/README.md

 *   Alerts can be received by Email, Mobile App, PagerDuty, SMS, Slack, Webhooks and Pub/Sub.
 Cloud Monitoring custom log metric has been leveraged to create Alerts.
-*   Easy to get started and deploy with Data Studio Dashboard.
-In addition to Data Studio, other visualization tools can be configured.
+*   Easy to get started and deploy with Looker Studio Dashboard.
+In addition to Looker Studio, other visualization tools can be configured.
-*   The Data Studio report can be scheduled to be emailed to appropriate team for weekly/daily reporting.
+*   The Looker Studio report can be scheduled to be emailed to appropriate team for weekly/daily reporting.

 ## 3. Deployment Guide